olipratt/swagger-conformance/examples/readme.md

 ## Getting Started

-The simplest way to test your API is just to ask `swaggerconformance` to validated it as follows (assuming your swagger spec is hosted at `http://example.com/api/schema.json`):
+The simplest way to test your API is just to ask `swaggerconformance` to validated it as follows (assuming your swagger spec is hosted at `http://example.com/api/schema.json` - a local file path could be used instead):

 ```python
 from swaggerconformance import validate_schema